17 Year Old Car Insurance – Insure Your Teen Driver Without Breaking The Bank

 - Putting your teen on your car insurance policy as an additional driver rather than buying a separate policy should assure that all your discounts apply to your child as well.
 Check with your insurer to see if this is the case.

-If you are in the market for auto insurance and would like a rate quote from some companies in your area, you can get auto insurance quotes at www.einsurance.com/auto-insurance/auto-insurance.
-While there is no rock-bottom lower insurance cost for 17 year old compared to most other drivers out there, there are several things you can do to lower the risk that your child will be in an accident or get a moving violation:
+If you are in the market for auto insurance and would like a rate quote from some companies in your area, you can get auto insurance quotes here.
+While there is no rock-bottom low insurance cost for a 17 year old compared to most other drivers out there, there are several things you can do to lower the risk that your child will be in an accident or get a moving violation:

 - Set a good example.
 If you’re a good driver, the odds are your kid will be, too.

 - Look into programs like Students Against Driving Drunk, where kids sign contracts agreeing not to drive under the influence of drugs or alcohol.

 - Spend time as a passenger while your teen is driving, before and after he gets his license.

 - Put your teen driver behind the wheel of a safe, well-maintained vehicle.
 The family sedan might not be a rad ride, but letting even the most responsible teenager drive a sports car is just tempting fate.